 The introduction of the National Medical Commission Bill in the parliamentary houses has left the aspiring MBBS students in a state of puzzlement.
-With the nation divided between those in favor, and those against, a student seeking MBBS abroad is struggling to get clarity on the features of the proposed Bill.
+With the nation divided between those in favor, and those against, a student seeking MBBS abroad are struggling to get clarity on the features of the proposed Bill.

 What is the National Medical Commission Bill and what does it mean for the medical practitioners in India, and for the future generations of doctors?

-As passed by the Lok Sabha and Rajya Sabha (with two proposed amendments) earlier this week, the National Medical Commission Bill 2019 resolves to revamp the medical education structure of India, by bringing in a range of reforms.
+As Passed by the Lok Sabha and Rajya Sabha (with two proposed amendments) earlier this week, the National Medical Commission Bill 2019 resolves to revamp the medical education structure of India, by bringing in a range of reforms.
 As per the propositioned Bill, the NMC would substitute the standing Medical Council of India, while annulling the Indian Medical Council Act of 1956.